A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: A port-Hamiltonian physics-informed neural network (pH-PINN) approach

 \section{A port-Hamiltonian physics-informed neural network (pH-PINN) approach}

-To study synchronization energy of the coupled HR neurons in Eq. \eqref{coupled_eq} from a data-driven perspective, we employ a pH–PINN.
-This framework is well-suited to our system, whose synchronization behavior admits a Hamiltonian energy structure consistent with the pH formulation of conservative and dissipative flows.
+To study \marius{synchronization Hamiltonian} of the coupled HR neurons in Eq. \eqref{coupled_eq} from a data-driven perspective, we employ a pH–PINN.
+This framework is well-suited to our system, whose synchronization behavior admits a Hamiltonian structure consistent with the pH formulation of conservative and dissipative flows.
 Analytical Hamiltonian approaches can establish stability but often become infeasible for high-dimensional or partially known systems.
 In such settings, the governing physical laws, such as energy conservation and dissipation, remain valid even when the explicit equations are unknown.
-The pH–PINN incorporates these physical constraints into the learning process, allowing the synchronization energy and its dynamics to be inferred directly from data.
-Here, the known analytical energy serves as a benchmark to quantitatively validate the learned representation.
+The pH–PINN incorporates these physical constraints in the learning process, allowing the \marius{synchronization Hamiltonian} and its dynamics to be inferred directly from data.
+Here, the known analytical \marius{Hamiltonian} serves as a benchmark to quantitatively validate the learned representation.
 In the sequel, we briefly outline the principles of PINNs, HNNs, and pHNNs, and describe how these are integrated to construct the proposed pH-PINN framework.